1coderookie/KobraGoNeoInsights/docs/hardware/bed.md

     However, *it's advisable to measure the resistance, even though your multimeter offers the function of probing for continuity,* because it might be the case that a wire still passes the check for continuity, but that individual strands of the wire are broken.
 This causes problems if those strands lose contact permanently or during movement of the bed, as it leads to a higher resistance.

-    - At the 24V wires this can lead to the circumstance that the wire will get hot at that spot, that the insulation will melt, that a shortcut might occur and it might even occur that it causes a fire.
+    - At the 24V wires this can lead to the circumstance that the wire will get hot at that spot, that the insulation will melt, that a short circuit might occur and it might even occur that it causes a fire.
     - At the thermistor wires this can cause the [ERR: MINTEMP](../troubleshooting.md#err-mintempmaxtempthermal-runaway) error message.
 When the problem of breaking strands starts to occur, you'll experience the upcoming of this error message when the bed is moving and reaches a certain position.
 In that case those broken strands lose contact, which leads to a suddenly changing resistance value.
 As the temperature is interpreted by the reisistance value of the bed's thermistor, a suddenly changing resistance is interpreted as a sudden change in the temperature.
 If this change is 'big' enough, the belonging error message will be triggered.

     **Procedure:**